TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-serviceavailability.md

 />
 # Cosmos DB returns service unavailable

-Service unavailable may be returned due to client issues, service issues, or environment (network) issues.
+"Service unavailable" may be returned due to client issues, service issues, or environment (network) issues.
 If you don't see a service health issue in Azure Portal, a common reason for seeing this error is due to high CPU, low memory, or network exhaustion at the client side.

 Please ensure the application has implemented the [Performance Tips with respect to networking and SDKs](https://docs.microsoft.com/azure/cosmos-db/performance-tips#networking).
 Also, review the client resource such as CPU/memory pressure on the client machine.